brittanyrjones/mixtape-editor/README.md

  # In Closing
 Thank you for taking the time to check out my code!
-There were so many ways to do this depending on so many factors (memory, space, budget, throughput, etc), and I appreciate you taking the time to look through my coding lense.
-I look forward to hearing from you and the team
+There were so many ways to do this depending on so many factors (memory, space, budget, read/write/throughput, etc), and I appreciate you taking the time to look see this code from my point of view.
+I look forward to hearing from you and the team soon, and take care!

 *Brittany Jones